|

 which performs similar functions to both.

-When writing JSP's for MyJasper remember the request
+When writing JSP's for MyJasper remember the request and response

 variables are not there use destination